ruairi-mcc/California-Housing---Linear-Regression/README.md

 - Median income (`MedInc`) has the strongest positive correlation with price.
 - Features like population and average occupancy show weak influence on price.

+- After training the linear regression model, the following metrics were calculated:

+- **Mean Squared Error (MSE)**: A measure of the average squared difference between the predicted and actual values.
+- **R-Squared (R²)**: A statistical measure that indicates the proportion of the variance in the target variable that is explained by the model.

+The model evaluation showed the following results:
+- **Training MSE**: 0.5179
+- **Testing MSE**: 0.5559
+- **Training R²**: 0.6126
+- **Testing R²**: 0.5758

 ### Sample Insights

 - **High Correlation Between `MedInc` and `PRICE`**: